-We analyze our contractual and/or other interests to determine whether such interests constitute an interest in a variable interest entity ("VIE") in accordance with ASC 810, Consolidation, and, if so, whether we are the primary beneficiary.
+We analyze our contractual and/or other interests to determine whether such interests constitute an interest in a VIE in accordance with ASC 810, Consolidation, and, if so, whether we are the primary beneficiary.
 If we are determined to be the primary beneficiary of a VIE, we must consolidate the VIE.
-A VIE is an entity with insufficient equity investment or in which the equity investors lack some of the characteristics of a controlling financial interest.
-In determining whether it is the primary beneficiary, we consider, among other things, whether it has the power to direct the activities of the VIE that most significantly impact the entity's economic performance, including, but not limited to, determining or limiting the scope or purpose of the VIE, selling or transferring property owned or controlled by the VIE, or arranging financing for the VIE.
-We also consider whether we have the obligation to absorb losses of the VIE or the right to receive benefits from the VIE.
+A VIE is broadly defined as an entity with one or more of the following characteristics: (a) the total equity investment at risk is insufficient to finance the entity's activities without additional subordinated financial support; (b) as a group, the holders of the equity investment at risk lack (i) the ability to make decisions about the entity's activities through voting or similar rights, (ii) the obligation to absorb the expected losses of the entity, or (iii) the right to receive the expected residual returns of the entity; and (c) the equity investors have voting rights that are not proportional to their economic interests, and substantially all of the entity's activities either involve, or are conducted on behalf of, an investor that has disproportionately few voting rights.
+In determining whether we are the primary beneficiary, we consider, among other things, whether we have the power to direct the activities of the VIE that most significantly impact the entity's economic performance, including, but not limited to, determining or limiting the scope or purpose of the VIE, selling or transferring property owned or controlled by the VIE.
+We evaluated our wholly and partially-owned subsidiaries, CHP, LLC and equity method investments to determine if they are a VIE, and if such VIE should be consolidated.
+The Operating Partnership and CHP, LLC are consolidated as the Company is deemed the primary beneficiary.
+Our Operating Partnership's equity investment in SUL JV, Fantasia JV, Fantasia III JV, FANTASI III JV, FPH JV and Indiana JV met the definition and criteria of VIEs.
+However, as we do not have power to direct the activities that most significantly impact economic performance of these VIEs, they are acco

-Tenant and Other Receivables and Valuation of Receivables
+Tenant and Other Receivables

 Tenant and other receivables are comprised of rental and tenant reimbursement billings due from tenants, the cumulative amount of future adjustments necessary to present rental income on a straight-line basis, asset management fees and distributions receivable.
 Tenant receivables for rental revenues are recorded at the original amount earned.
-Management assesses the likelihood of realizing other receivables on an ongoing basis and provides for allowances as such balances, or portions thereof, are estimated to become uncollectible.